-But the obvious answer is wrong.
-That is selling yourself short.
+By their nature, singular events are hard to teach or generalize about.
+But the big secret is that there are many secrets left to uncover.
 There are still many large white spaces on the map of human knowledge.
 You can go discover them.
 So do it.
 Get out there and fill in the blank spaces.
 Every single moment is a possibility to go to these new places and explore them.

 There is perhaps no specific time that is necessarily right to start your company or start your life.
 But some times and some moments seem more auspicious than others.
 Now is such a moment.
 If we don’t take charge and usher in the future—if you don’t take charge of your life—there is the sense that no one else will.

 So go find a frontier and go for it.
 Choose to do something important and different.
 Don’t be deterred by notions of luck, impossibility, or futility.
 Use your power to shape your own life and go and do new things.

 You can learn more about us here: fusedcow.com

 We expect you to develop your own leads, ask smart questions, close deals, and make your own decisions.
 YES, you will close deals.
 If you want to learn how to close multi-million dollar deals and think you have what it takes to roll with the big boys, this role is for you.

 Success in this role means success in delivering results through team work and a relentless focus on what’s best for fusedcow.
 Success means continually holding oneself to the highest of professional and ethical standards and demanding the same of co-workers.
 Success is walking into fusedcow every work day with an unwavering belief that you can and do influence affairs for the better and that in turn you will stand to reap the rewards both financially and professionally that your contribution merits.